The Humanitarian Crisis in Ukraine

-As of December 2022, the conflict in Ukraine has displaced more than 14 million people since the latest military offensive began in February 2022.
-More than 7.9 million people have fled to neighboring countries and beyond, including fleeing to the US.
-Almost 7 million people are forcibly displaced within Ukraine itself.
+As of February 2023, the conflict in Ukraine has displaced more than 14 million people since the latest Russian invasion began in February 2022.
+More than 8 million Ukrainians are now refugees, having fled to neighboring countries and beyond, including fleeing to the United States.
+Almost 5 million people are forcibly displaced within Ukraine itself.
+The International Organization for Migration (IOM) estimates 5.5 million people have returned to Ukraine as of February 2023 following a period of displacement due to the conflict.

-Among those displaced or in need of humanitarian aid, the Women’s Refugee Commission is particularly concerned about the situation for women, adolescent girls, children, and other marginalized populations.
-The IOM estimates that more than half of the internally displaced people are women; many are particularly vulnerable because they are pregnant or have small children, have a disability, or are a victim of violence.
+Among those Ukrainian refugees or people otherwise in need of humanitarian aid, the Women’s Refugee Commission is particularly concerned about the impact of the Ukrainian crisis on women, adolescent girls, children, and other marginalized populations.
+According to IOM, more than half of the internally displaced people are women; many displaced Ukrainian women are particularly vulnerable because they are pregnant or have small children, have a disability, or are a victim of violence.

-Among those displaced or in need of humanitarian aid due to the conflict, WRC is particularly concerned about the situation for women, adolescent girls, children, and other marginalized populations such as people with disabilities, older people, LGBTQI+ individuals, the Roma community, and third-country nationals.
+Among those Ukrainian refugees, internally displaced, or otherwise in need of humanitarian aid due to the conflict in Ukraine, WRC is particularly concerned about the situation for Ukrainian women, adolescent girls, children, and other marginalized populations.
+This includes people with disabilities, older people, LGBTQI+ individuals, the Roma community, and third-country nationals.
 Their unique needs in emergencies demand urgent responses, particularly to prevent and respond to gender-based violence, including trafficking; meet critical health care needs, including sexual and reproductive health care; and uphold their human rights.

 Gender-Based Violence (GBV)

-Displaced women, girls, those with disabilities, and unaccompanied and separated children are at high risk of GBV.
+Displaced women, girls, those with disabilities, and unaccompanied and separated children are at high risk of gender-based violence (GBV).
 This includes human trafficking and sexual exploitation and abuse within Ukraine, en route as they flee, and once they cross borders.

 Sexual and Reproductive Health and Rights (SRHR)